-The horizontal lines is where you will want to align the horizon in your picture.
-If you consider that the sky is the most important aspect of your image, you will put the horizon near the bottom line, leaving about two thirds of sky.
-On the other hand, if you have an interesting scene in the foreground, it is with the top line that you will align the horizon, leaving about one third of the image for the sky.
+The horizontal lines are where you will want to align the horizon in your picture.
+If you consider that the sky is the most important aspect of your image, you will put the horizon near the bottom line, leaving about two-thirds of sky.
+On the other hand, if you have an interesting scene in the foreground, it is with the top line that you will align the horizon, leaving about one-third of the image for the sky.

 Where the lines meet are also important spots where you want your most important subjects to be placed.
 Go and try to take a few pictures and you will see, that following this simple rule will already make your pictures much more dynamic.

 When I first started to apply this advice to my photography, the results blew my mind.
 I had clearly underestimated the value of good foregrounds, particularly in landscape photography.
 And it’s true that when we want to take pictures of a grand landscape, the foreground may not be what first comes to mind.

 Having an interesting foreground marks the difference between a dull and random landscape photo and an interesting one.
 The foreground helps tell a story, often brings THE interesting piece of detail that makes your image pop, and enhances the landscape you are showing.

 The foreground can be anything really.
 An interesting texture, colorful rocks, a tortured piece of dead wood, a picturesque plant, an animal, a person sitting and looking at the landscape… Any of these (and many others!) can make interesting foregrounds.
 Instead of just showing a landscape, you are telling a story.